gjumle/school/README.md

 ## Purpose
 - This repository servers as a school homework dump.
-- The point is not to try to find any logic in this.
+- I use this to keep some order in every line of code that I wrote while learning.